Flexible Bayesian Multiple Comparison Adjustment Using Dirichlet Process and Beta-Binomial Model Priors: Investigating Multiplicity Adjustment

-We simulated from the null model, which assumes that all the groups are equal, and from the full model, which assumes that all groups are unequal, drawing 100 observations per group and varying the number of groups $K \in [2, 3, \dots, 10]$, repeating each combination 100 times.
-In the full model, the means were of increasing size with successive differences of $0.20$.
-For the analysis we considered six priors: the Dirichlet process prior with $\alpha \in \{0.50, 1\}$ and $\alpha$ set adaptively to have equal prior mass assigned to the model with all equalities and the model with all inequalities (i.e., $p(\mathcal{H}_0) = p(\mathcal{H}_1)$), as done by \textcite{gopalan1998bayesian}; the beta-binomial prior with $\alpha = 1$ and $\beta \in \{1, K, {K \choose 2}\}$; and the uniform prior.
+We simulated from the null model, which assumes that all the groups are equal, and from the full model, which assumes that all groups are unequal, drawing 100 observations per group and varying the number of groups $K \in [2, 3, \dots, 10]$, repeating each combination \reviseAS{200} times. \reviseAS{In the full model, the means were of increasing size with successive differences, such that the differences between adjacent groups always equal the same number.
+To minimize the effect of increasing the number of groups, we fixed the average pairwise difference across different values of $K$ to $0.20$.} For the analysis, we considered \reviseAS{seven} priors: \reviseAStwo{the Dirichlet process priors $\text{DP}(\alpha = 1)$, $\text{DP}(\alpha = \text{G\&B})$, and $\text{DP}(\alpha = \nicefrac{1}{H_{K-1}})$; the beta-binomial priors $\text{BB}(\alpha = 1, \beta = 1)$, $\text{BB}(\alpha = 1, \beta = K)$, and $\text{BB}(\alpha = 1, \beta = \binom{K}{2})$}; and the uniform prior.
 We also included the prior adjustment method proposed by \textcite{westfall1997bayesian} and an uncorrected method using pairwise Bayes factors.
-We used our methodology as described in Section \ref{sec:method-description}, drawing 12,000 MCMC samples and discarding the first 2,000 as a burn-in.

 To assess how well the respective priors adjust for multiplicity, we calculated how frequently the posterior probability that any two groups differ is larger than 0.50, using the null model as data-generating model.
 Similarly, to assess how well the respective priors are capable of detecting true differences, we calculated how frequently the posterior probability that any two groups \textit{do not} differ is larger than 0.50, using the full model as data-generating model.